 We have an executive council position dedicated to helping our members with their academics.
 She will reach out to women who seem to be struggling with school, and help them brainstorm ways to study and manage their time.
 If you have more questions about our academic policies, you can email firstname.lastname@example.org!

 Sigma Kappa Support

 Sigma Kappa volunteers are truly the heart of our organization.
 Our volunteer leader’s commitment to Sigma Kappa helps to ensure the longevity of the sorority and helps to create lifelong members of Sigma Kappa.
 In addition to our national headquarters staff, Sigma Kappa collegiate chapters are supported by our volunteers who serve as mentors and friends.
-Each collegiate chapter is also paired with an alumnae chapter or ‘sister chapter’ because we know that collegiate/alumnae relations is an important part of member development
+Each collegiate chapter is also paired with an alumnae chapter or ‘sister chapter’ because we know that collegiate/alumnae relations are an important part of member development.

 Sigma Kappa also provides numerous scholarship opportunities at a local and national level.
 There are many ways to receive assistance and recognition for academics and involvement.
 We take pride in our women and want to support them in any way we can.

 Your daughter, should she be a member of our sorority, will get a break down of the actual dues for this specific chapter on Bid Day.
 Our Vice President of Finance works closely to manage the budget and member dues.
 For a simple break down of what dues may look like you can check out our national headquarters website. https://www.sigmakappa.org/collegiate-life/financial-responsibilities/